Open Locker Network

 Parcel Locker Networks are Growing Globally

 As the world recognizes both climate change and the explosive growth in online shopping, the demand for parcel locker hubs is booming.
 Quadient recently reached an agreement with DHL, the world’s leading logistics company, to roll out a significant number of smart parcel lockers to outdoor locations in the largest regions of Sweden.
 As Managing Director DHL E-Commerce Solutions, Jonas Lindell, explains: “The partnership with Quadient is completely in line with DHL’s strategy, offering greater flexibility for both customers and e-retailers.
-With a wider range of parcel lockers, we get closer to our customers and can in a simpler way be proactive in building up our delivery network.”
+With a wider range of pick up and drop off lockers, we get closer to our customers and can in a simpler way be proactive in building up our delivery network.”
 DHL has created over 10,000 PUDO points across its home turf of Germany2.

 Purolator, a leading freight, package, and logistics provider, also installed Parcel Pending by Quadient smart lockers in its busiest terminals to add convenience and flexibility for customers.
 During the busy 2021 holiday season, the smart lockers supported Purolator customers by harboring more than 12,000 shipments.